Melvin-KJ/IndiFood-Restaurant-/README.md

 - **Contact Form**: Enables users to send inquiries or messages directly to the restaurant via a contact form.
 - **Social Media Integration**: Connects users with the restaurant's social media profiles for further engagement and updates.

+## Live Demo

+Check out the live demo of the application [here](https://indifood-restaurant.netlify.app/).